 Administrative expenses primarily consist of (i) staff cost, (ii) office expense, which comprises the expense for office supplies, electricity and water expense, rental expense, security fee and repair and maintenance expense, (iii) depreciation, (iv) operation management fee, (v) transportation expense, which comprises travelling expense and motor vehicle expense, (vi) professional fee, which comprises audit fee and legal and professional expense, and (vii) other expense, which comprises bank charges and miscellaneous expense.

-The Group's administrative expenses keep constant of approximately HK\$28.3 million for the year ended 31 December 2017 and 31 December 2018.
+The Group's administrative expenses decreased from approximately HK\$28.3 million for the year ended 31 December 2018 to approximately HK\$25.6 million for the year ended 31 December 2019, representing a decrease of approximately 9.5%.